official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 51. Mr Blair added: “It would also help in the Islamic world if we could find a way to revive the Middle East Peace Process.”

-26 The National Archives, 11 September 2001, September 11 attacks: Prime Minister’s statement.
+[^26]: The National Archives, 11 September 2001, September 11 attacks: Prime Minister’s statement.
-27 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^27]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-28 Note Blair [to Bush], 12 September 2001, ‘Note for the President’.
+[^28]: Note Blair [to Bush], 12 September 2001, ‘Note for the President’.

 321